Best Sunglasses for Travel

 Not all travel sunglasses offer the same amount of protection though.
 UV protection levels vary between various pairs of sunglasses.
 Ideally, you will want sunglasses that can block 100% or 99% of UV light.

 When light reflects from flat surfaces, the light becomes polarized.
 This basically means light travels uniformly, typically in horizontal directions.
 The direction results in glare, which can greatly reduce visibility.
 Glare is common around water or roadways.

-If sunglasses are polarized, there is a special filter to block that reflected light.
+If travel sunglasses have polarized lenses, there is a special filter to block that reflected light.
 You’ll be able to see without squinting.
 This can ultimately help reduce irritation, redness, headaches, and fatigue.

-Of course, the main factor driving decisions around sunglasses might be the style.
+Of course, the main factor driving decisions around the best sunglasses for travel might be the style.
 Travel typically involves a lot of pictures.
-You want those pictures to look good, so you want to be rocking your sunglasses as you take them.
+You want those pictures to look good, so you want to be rocking your travel sunglasses as you take them.
 Sunglasses should also reflect your personality and face shape.
 You want them to look good all around!

 1. Oakley Holbrook Sunglasses

 These travel sunglasses from Oakley creates a classic design with a lightweight, metal frame.
 The sunglasses are also incredibly durable and lightweight.
 It is accented with the iconic metal Oakley icon on the side.
 They are UV resistant and blocks 100% of UV rays.
 The lenses are coated with Iridium, which reduces glare.

 Personally, the three-point fit is fantastic and creates great alignment.
 The glasses are a comfortable and stylish look.
 There are two metal divot accents on the front of the lens for a little bit of flair.
 The lenses curve slightly, allowing for protection from the side as well.

 Blocks 100% of UV rays